 No matter what your age, making mindful health decisions is important for your long term well-being.
 Many common diseases, including obesity, diabetes, and some forms of cancer, are directly related to our lifestyle decisions.
 Quitting smoking, consuming healthier foods and beverage options, increasing activity levels, and reducing added sugar intake can make a significant difference in your health throughout the decades.

-In recognition of Women’s Health Week (May 11-18, 2014), Vonda Wright, MD, UPMC Center for Sports Medicine orthopaedic surgeon, offers tips on how to live well through each decade of your life.
+In recognition of Women’s Health Week (May 11-18, 2014), UPMC Sports Medicine offers tips on how to live well through each decade of your life.

 If you are 20-something…

 Many women in their 20s are typically on their own for the first time and making health decisions themselves.
 Between launching a career building relationships, maybe having kids, and enjoying their independence, 20-somethings are on the go.
 This busy lifestyle can sometimes affect health-conscious decisions, and can contribute to the trend of young women becoming heavier and unhealthy.
 This trend is due in part to a decrease in physical activity and poor nutrition.
 Establishing healthy habits in your 20s is an essential building block for a healthy life.
 Focus on nutrition and fitness with strength training twice a week and 150+ minutes of aerobic exercise weekly.

 Twenty-something women eat 25 percent of their meals on the go, but on-the-go doesn’t need to mean unhealthy.
 Whether you’re grabbing a quick meal or sitting down to eat, choose food options that include more greens.
 Leafy green foods are filling and nutritious, containing vitamins and minerals that have countless health benefits.

 Whether you are choosing to drink regular or light alcoholic beverages, those drinks have calories, and they add up.
 Drink in moderation.